Chart Color Schemes

 AreaSearch analysis reveals Christies Beach recording weaker employment conditions than most comparable areas nationwide

-Conversely, professional & technical services are under-represented at 4.1% compared to Greater Adelaide's 7.3%.
-The area appears to offer limited local employment opportunities based on Census data.
-Between September 2024 and September 2025, employment increased by 4.0%, while labour force grew by 3.2%, leading to a 0.7 percentage point drop in unemployment rate.
-In comparison, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a 0.1 percentage point drop in unemployment rate.
-State-level data from 25-Nov-25 shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, as SA's employment growth outpaced the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that Christies Beach's employment should increase by 6.5% over five years and 13.7% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.
+However, professional & technical services were under-represented, with only 4.1% of Christies Beach's workforce compared to 7.3% in Greater Adelaide.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment increased by 4.0%, while labour force increased by 3.2%, causing the unemployment rate to fall by 0.8 percentage points.
+In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a drop in unemployment rate of 0.1 percentage point.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Christies Beach's employment should increase by 6.5% over five years and 13.7% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment